smccarthy/crows-nest/README.md

  1. Specifying the values in `./config.json`
  2. Setting the environment variable `SAUCE_USERNAME` and `SAUCE_ACCESS_KEY`

+#### Supervisor config

+Since `@1.5.0` `crows-nest` supports multi-tenant mode.
+If you want to run multiple `crows-nest` instances per box, `supervisor.portStart` and `supervisor.portIndent` are configs you want to change. `supervisor.portStart` allows you to identify the port of the first tunnel of current `crows-nest` instance will use, then every following tunnels will pick up the port `supervisor.portStart + index * supervisor.portIndent`.

 #### Stats config

-From `@1.3.0` crows-nest starts to support pushing stats to a statsd-like system.
+Since `@1.3.0` `crows-nest` starts to support pushing stats to a statsd-like system.
 To utilize this data pushing function you need to explicitly add `--stats` in your command.
 There are only two adaptors supported for now, adaptor for [telegraf](https://github.com/influxdata/telegraf) and adaptor for pushing data into influxdb directly.
 You can extend `lib/stats/base` to add more adaptors.

 For instance, in `config.json`, `stats.statsType =  influxdb` will tell the adaptor factory to look for a mapping with key `influxdb` configured in `factory.js`.
 Adaptor factory will return an instance of influxdb adaptor which is defined in `influxdb.js`.
 If there is no adaptor found by adaptor factory, it will throw an error to prevent crows-nest from starting.